 Meanwhile 10, 814 kilometers away in Malaysia, we are being manipulated by those who bank on creating the worst sectarian divide among our people with the power that be often sitting on the fence or turning a blind eye to these acts.
 After experiencing what incited hatred could do to communities in Northern Ireland, I cannot bare to imagine what could happen in my homeland.

 With our multi-religious, multicultural, multilingual and diverse dietary preferences, it would not take much to start a sectarian firestorm if restrain is no longer applied.
-I feel that the phrase “tolerant of each other” is wrong.
+I feel that the often-overused phrase “tolerant of each other” is wrong.
 To survive as a nation, Malaysians collectively should be accepting each other as we are and get on with our lives.

-If we let the minority with ulterior motives to impose sectarianism on our society unhindered then we deserve to be heading towards the Malaysian version of the “Troubles”, which I shudder to think could be overcome in 30 years as it did in Northern Ireland!
+If we let the minority with ulterior motives to impose bigotry on our society unhindered then we deserve to be heading towards the Malaysian version of the “Troubles”, which I shudder to think could be overcome in 30 years as it did in Northern Ireland!

 Perhaps the keyword to deal with this threat is “Restrain”.
 We should restrain ourselves from being lured by these minority.
 We are not Zombies and we shall not be Zombies.